NERSC/nersc-dl-multigpu/README.md

  We implement these in our submit scripts that you can launch:
  - If you are using PyTorch modules (or your own conda env), submit [submit_batch_modules.sh](submit_batch_modules.sh) with `sbatch submit_batch_modules.sh`.
 Note that, in the script we have
-	 - Loaded libs with `module load pytorch/2.0.1`
+	 - Loaded the environment with `module load pytorch/2.0.1`
 	 - Set up the `$MASTER_ADDR` with `export MASTER_ADDR=$(hostname)`
 	 - Sourced the environment variables within the `srun` with `source export_DDP_vars.sh`: these will set the necessary variables for `torch.distributed` based on the allocated resources by `srun`.
-- For shifter containers, see [submit_batch_shifter.sh](submit_batch_shifter.sh).
-The commands are mostly the same except we use a containerized environment for the libraries.
+- For running with shifter (containers), see [submit_batch_shifter.sh](submit_batch_shifter.sh).
+The commands are mostly the same except we use a containerized environment.
 Both scripts currently submit a 2 node job, but this can be changed to any number of nodes.

 ### Other best practices
-- We recommend containers for more optimized libraries.
+- We recommend using containers for more optimized libraries and better performance.
 NERSC provides PyTorch containers based on the [NVIDIA GPU cloud containers](https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html).
 To query a list of PyTorch containers on Perlmutter, you can use `shifterimg images | grep pytorch`.
 The example shifter submit scripts use the container `nersc/pytorch:ngc-23.07-v0`.
 - Quick DDP note: checkpoint-restart needs a slight modification if you try to load a model without the `DistributedDataParallel` wrapper (for example, if you are doing inference on a single GPU) that was trained on multiple GPUs (using the `DistributedDataParallel` wrapper).
 ```
 	try:
             self.model.load_state_dict(checkpoint['model_state'])
         except:
             new_state_dict = OrderedDict()